 - Embrace mobile technology, and use a virtual doctor, such as Doctor On Demand® External Site

-Advice: Choose a personal doctor
+Advice: Choose a primary care provider (PCP)

 Generation X (born 1965–1980)